XpiritCommunityEvents/HOLAgentFramework/exercises/module2/HOL2-1.md

     ```pwsh
     dotnet add package Microsoft.SemanticKernel

-    dotnet add package Microsoft.SemanticKernel.Connectors.AzureAIInference --prerelease
     ```

-    This adds the base package for using Semantic Kernel plus a separate extension package for connecting with Azure AI Inference models.
+    This adds the base package for using Semantic Kernel.

 2. Leave the code for reading the API token from user secrets in your code, but remove the rest of the code added in the previous lab that works with the `ChatCompletionsClient`.
 3. Replace the removed code with: